 The blank canvas you choose should be smaller than the finished art.

 My finished diamond art measured 20.5 x 27.8 inches excluding the border.

 The closest standard-sized blank canvas I could find that was slightly smaller measured 18 x 24 inches.

 You want the canvas to be smaller so you can wrap the edges around the canvas and still have those sparkling diamonds on the side of the canvas.

-Prep the Canvas and Diamond Art
+Prepare the Diamond Art canvas

-As a heads up, I am not measuring anything.
+As a heads-up, I am not measuring anything.
 If you would like to measure so you get it perfectly centered you totally can!

 Carefully lay the diamond art over the top of the canvas and eyeball center.

 Work quickly, and while the glue is still wet press the edges of the diamond art down over the edges of the canvas and slide the art until you can evenly wrap each edge with the art.

 Once the art is right where you want it, use the brayer to push the art into the glue and canvas.
 Turn over and brayer the backside as well.